microsoft/healthcareai-examples/README.md

 This repository contains a examples for healthcare AI, providing various examples to streamline the use of the models in the Microsoft HealthcareAI ecosystem.
 Use the samples in this repository to explore and implement healthcare AI scenarios.

+**Disclaimer**: _The Microsoft healthcare AI models, code and examples are intended for research and model development exploration.
+The models, code and examples are not designed or intended to be deployed in clinical settings as-is nor for use in the diagnosis or treatment of any health or medical condition, and the individual models’ performances for such purposes have not been established.
+You bear sole responsibility and liability for any use of the healthcare AI models, code and examples, including verification of outputs and incorporation into any product or service intended for a medical purpose or to inform clinical decision-making, compliance with applicable healthcare laws and regulations, and obtaining any necessary clearances or approvals._

 ## Getting Started

 To get started with this project, follow these steps: